michaelharms6010/zecpages/README.md

-# Zeitpages
+# Zecpages

-In its current state, this is a one man, 6 hour hackathon project.
+This is a Zcash-focused social site with a Zcash-powered message board.
 It's a react frontend connected to a express/node/knex/postgres backend in its present state.
 You can see the site at https://zecpages.com

+Zecpages is built and maintained by Michael Harms.

 ## Backend